stephennewman/thoughtkeeper/AI_INSTRUCTIONS.md

 *   **51-80 (High):** Significant impact on usability, reliability, or security.
 Misleads users or blocks core functionality.
 High priority to address.
 *   **81-100 (Critical):** Severe impact.
 Major security vulnerability, significant data integrity risk, application fundamentally unstable or unusable for core purposes.
 Must be addressed urgently.

-*(Other rubrics like Effort or Impact scoring could be added here if needed)*

 ## 3. Naming Conventions (Renumbered, previously 2)

 To ensure consistency and clarity across the codebase, please adhere to the following naming conventions: